My Story - hasn't all of it been though?

 And the Buddha, the word means to wake up” video

 For about a decade, I focused on the "struggling and juggling" I mentioned earlier.
 I was doing "okay" - asking God for help only when I'd become exhausted by all of my attempts to hold it all together.
-However, when my Dad passed two years ago, I was given an express route, it now seems.

 By the grace of God, again, and with the help of a dear friend, I was able to not only make the connection, but feel the connection to something much greater happening in my life.
 The place where I had always felt such a longing, an abyss really, an emptiness I could not fill, cracked wide open, and I let go.
 I began taking much deeper breaths and then more of them.
 With God's grace, I was able to be fully present for the memorial service, and for my Mom, one of my very best friends.